 After the treatment of the crude extract and the decantation, the mixture separates into three distinct phases: the upper solvent (t-butanol) phase contains non-polar compounds, which are separated from the lower aqueous phase (containing polar compounds) by an interfacial protein precipitate.
 The desired proteins are selectively partitioned to one phase and other contaminant proteins to the other phase.
 This causes partial purification and concentration of the protein.
 The extraction process is an amalgamation of kosmotropic, salting out, isotonic cosolvent and osmolytic precipitation of proteins.

 Sonication intensifies the TPP process significantly.
-Ultrasonically assisted TPP is successfully applied for the separation and purification of biomolecules.
+Ultrasonically-assisted Three-Phase Partitioning is successfully applied for the separation and purification of biomolecules.
 A wide range of biomoelcules have been isolated more efficiently in shorter time.
 For instance, enzymes from plants (e.g. bromelain, papain, invertase, polyphenol oxidase and trypsin inhibitors), animals (e.g. trypsin, α-chymotrypsin, chymosin, pepsin and luciferase) and microbes (e.g. lipase, α-amylase, α-galactosidase, serratiopeptidase, cyclodextrin glycosyltransferase, and fibrinolytic enzymes) were purified via ultrasonic TPP.
-An additional benefit of the ultrasonic TPP is the enhanced activity of various enzymes, resulting in apparent higher yields (>100%) since the targeted enzyme or protein precipitates out in the middle layer between the organic and aqueous phases.
+An additional benefit of the ultrasonic Three-Phase Partitioning is the enhanced activity of various enzymes, resulting in apparent higher yields (by approx. 100%) since the targeted enzyme or protein precipitates out in the middle layer between the organic and aqueous phases.

-Ultrasonic TPP can be used effectively with crude samples and can be easily scaled up.
+Ultrasonic Three-Phase Partitioning can be used effectively with crude samples and can be easily scaled up.

 - higher yield